adampridmore/vat-roadmap/source/documentation/index.md

 **[Released](documentation/released.html#released)**

-End-to-end journey functionality available for you to test against and open for live transactions.
+End-to-end journey functionality available in sandbox for testing and in production for live transactions.

 ## Who we are